Holiday Hints for Alzheimer's Caregivers

 Holidays can be meaningful, enriching times for both the person with Alzheimer’s disease and his or her family.
 Maintaining or adapting family rituals and traditions helps all family members feel a sense of belonging and family identity.
 For a person with Alzheimer’s, this link with a familiar past is reassuring.

-However, when celebrations, special events, or holidays include many people, this can cause confusion and anxiety for a person with Alzheimer’s.
+However, celebrations, special events, or holidays, which may include other people, can cause confusion and anxiety for a person with Alzheimer’s.
 He or she may find some situations easier and more pleasurable than others.
-The tips below can help you and the person with Alzheimer’s visit and reconnect with family, friends, and neighbors during holidays.
+The tips below can help you balance busy holiday activities with everyday care for a person with Alzheimer's disease.

 Finding the Right Balance